-

 The electric vehicles are designed to be safe for regular use, which includes rainy days.
 However, it is important to follow common electrical safety practices such as preventing water from getting into the plugs or sockets and avoiding charging when the charging points are submerged in water.

-In Malaysia, the regular maintenance interval is 1 year or 15,000 km.
+In Malaysia, the regular maintenance interval is 1 year or 15,000 km (whichever comes first).

 Wear and tear parts for electric vehicles may include, but not limited to, items such as tires, brake pads, discs, and wiper blades.
 Due to the recuperation feature, brake pads and discs typically last longer in electric cars compared to internal combustion engine vehicles.
 However, due to the heavier weight and higher torque, tire wear may increase.
 It is important to follow Audi's manufacturer recommendations regarding maintenance intervals for these parts.